Medium modifications to jet angularities using SCET with Glauber gluons: Perturbative results

-In \eq{eq:hard}, for the purpose of brevity, we have suppressed the jet initiating parton's index $i$ on the splitting functions.
-However, this can be easily understood by looking at the parton flavor written to the right of the arrow in the subscript of the matching function.

-From the knowledge of the one-loop structure of the hard matching functions, we can compute the RGE which takes a DGLAP-like form.
+From the knowledge of the one-loop structure of the hard matching functions, we can compute the RG equation which takes a DGLAP-like form.
 In order to solve it, we further decompose the complete one-loop matching function as